BAWhite92/BugTracker/README.md

 - who is/has worked on any bugs within the system

 Planned work currently:
-- Add ability for admin to delete bug tickets
+- ~~Add ability for admin to delete bug tickets
-- Add edit accopunt ability including password reset
+- Add edit account ability including password reset
-- Implement secure password storage (hash)
+- ~~Implement secure password storage (hash)
 - Add admin only ability to change the admin level password (required to create >1 admin account.)
-- Add admin ability to edit bug tickets.
+- ~~Add admin ability to edit bug tickets.~~ decided all accounts will be able to edit.(necessary for updating further info discovered)
 - Add table ordering for each table heading.
-- Ability to expand bug ticket by clicking on table cell, within this the edit, startwork and completed work options.
+- ~~Ability to expand bug ticket by clicking on table cell, within this the edit, startwork and completed work options.
+- Add colour coding on table cells to highlight risk in visual manner
+- Add some settings options